 A contract commenced on 10 January 2008 for the development and maintenance of the registry system and provision of services to the Authority relating to the receipt, registration, repayment, and transfer of residential bonds until 30 June 2018.
-The contract has subsequently been extended four times and is now due to expire on 30 June 2024.
+The contract has subsequently been extended five times, the last variation extending the period of the contract to June 2026 with an early exit option.